Union Jack: Flag days

-In July 2007, then-Prime Minister Gordon Brown unveiled plans to have the Union Flag flown more often from government buildings.
+In July 2007, prime minister Gordon Brown unveiled plans to have the Union Flag flown more often from government buildings.
 While consultation on new guidelines was under way, the decision to fly the flag could be made by each government department.
-In March 2021, the UK government published new guidance for the Union Flag to be flown all year round on UK government buildings, unless another flag is being flown – such as another national flag of the UK, or a county flag, or other flags to mark civic pride.
+In March 2021, the UK government published new guidance for the Union Flag to be flown all year round on UK government buildings, unless another flag is being flown, such as another national flag of the UK, a county flag, or other flags to mark civic pride.

-Previously, the flag was generally only flown on public buildings on days marking the birthdays of members of the Royal Family, the wedding anniversary of the monarch, Commonwealth Day, Accession Day, Coronation Day, the monarch's official birthday, Remembrance Sunday, and on the days of the State Opening and prorogation of Parliament.
+Previously, the flag was generally only flown on public buildings on days marking the birthdays of members of the royal family, the wedding anniversary of the monarch, Commonwealth Day, Accession Day, Coronation Day, the monarch's official birthday, Remembrance Sunday, and on the days of the State Opening and prorogation of Parliament.
 Non-government organisations were (and are) permitted to fly the Union Flag whenever they choose.

-The last specified set of flag days where the Union Flag should be flown from government buildings throughout the UK were:
+The latest specified set of days when the Union Flag should be flown from government buildings throughout the UK are: